PonyLucky/Light-Novel-Saver/README.md

 Same, if you want us to implement a new website.
 Just say the word.

 ## Disclaimer
-You are only allowed to use the content of this project when the light novel you want to download can't be bought in your country.
+You are only allowed to use the content of this project to download a light novel when this action is legal is legal where you stand and if it isn't againts the copyrights of the light novel in question.

 ## More importantly
 Enjoy your book ;)